umee-network/docs/docs/validators/mainnet-validator.md

 ### Calypso - v3 Upgrade

+#### Overview

+Calypso - v3 is Umee Network's latest blockchain technology release.
+In addition to Peggo, v3 validators must also run our Price Feeder process or will be jailed and slashed!
+Price Feeder fetches and aggregates exchange rate price data from various providers, then supplies them to the main oracle process.

+#### Installation

-Calypso-v3-upgraded validators must run Price Feeder, or be jailed and slashed!
-If [cosmovisor is installed](/developers/joining-mainnet.html#cosmovisor) to swap binaries, following the instructions to setup Price Feeder below is all that is necessary.
-Otherwise, first choose the correct Umee release for your architecture [here](https://github.com/umee-network/umee/releases/), then install Price Feeder.
+> If [cosmovisor](/developers/joining-mainnet.html#cosmovisor) is already installed to automatically swap binaries, [skip to installing Price Feeder below](#price-feeder).

+If this upgrade is to an existing validator, first choose the correct Umee release for your architecture [here](https://github.com/umee-network/umee/releases/), manually swap the binaries, then [install Price Feeder](#price-feeder).
+If you would like to setup a new mainnet validator, [follow those instructions first](#mainnet-validator), before proceeding to [install Price Feeder](#price-feeder).

 ### Price Feeder